 - The solar array enhances the plant’s ability to export excess energy to the power grid, particularly during peak summer demand, providing extra capacity to the state’s electricity network.

-- Western Water’s customers told us to invest in renewable energy projects.
+- Customers told us to invest in renewable energy projects.
 As part of an online survey for Price Submission 2018, the most frequent response to the question ‘What should Western Water do to further reduce greenhouse gas emissions?’ was ‘Invest in large scale renewable energy projects (wind and solar)’.

 - As part of construction, 1368 solar panels were installed covering an area of 4,000 square metres, which is equivalent to about three Olympic sized swimming pools.